springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 EoN also provides a set of tools to numerically solve approximately 20 differential equations models for SIS or SIR disease spread in networks.
-The various models use different information about the network to make deterministic predictions about the fraction infected at different times.
+The various models use different information about the network to make deterministic predictions about the number infected at different times.
 These use the Scipy integration tools.
 The derivations of the models and explanations of their simplifying assumptions are described in [@kiss:EoN].

 Depending on the model, we need different information about the network structure.
 The algorithms allow us to provide the information as inputs.
-However, there is also a version of each model which takes a network as an input instead and then measure the network properties.
+However, there is also a version of each model which takes a network as an input instead and then measures the network properties.

 #### Examples